 Having to prepare an Allocation Agreement after the first spouse died, listing and valuing all of the assets in the Trust and then deciding which assets go into the deceased spouse’s Bypass Trust and which assets go into the surviving spouse’s Trust.
 This required substantial appraisal, attorneys and accounting fees;

 Filing a Fiduciary Income Tax Return (IRS Form 1041) on the deceased spouse’s Bypass Trust each year for the duration of the surviving spouse’s life in addition to filing an Individual Income Tax Return (IRS Form 1040);

 Not receiving a step-up in basis on the Bypass Trust assets when the surviving spouse dies; and,

-- Having to provide any beneficiary named in the predeceased spouse’s Bypass Trust a copy of the Trust and a detailed (balanced to the penny) annual accounting.
+Having to provide any beneficiary named in the predeceased spouse’s Bypass Trust a copy of the Trust and a detailed (balanced to the penny) annual accounting.

 Estate and Gift Taxes.
 The Exemption for Federal Estate and Gift Taxes for 2011 was $5 million and was $5.12 million for persons dying in 2012.
-The “fiscal cliff” was going to cause that Exemption Equivalent amount to drop to $1 million effective January 1, 2013.
-ATRA has now increased that amount to $5.34 million for 2014, $5.43 million in 2015, $5.45 million in 2016 and $5.49 million in 2017, and is “permanent” to be adjusted annually upward for inflation each year.
-The 2017 Tax Act increased the Exemption Equivalent to $11.2 million for persons dying in 2018.
-Gifts or transfers at death in excess of the Exemption Equivalent amount will be taxed at 40% (as opposed to 35% in previous years).
+The “fiscal cliff ‘ was going to cause that Exemption Equivalent amount to drop to $1 million effective January 1, 2013.
+ATRA increased that amount to $5.34 million in 2014, $5.43 million in 2015, $5.45 million in 2016 and $5.49 million in 2017, $1 1.18 million in 2018, and in 2019, it was increased to $11.4 million and will be adjusted annually for inflation.
+Gifts or transfers at death in excess of the Exemption Equivalent amount will be taxed at 40%.
 ATRA made “portability” of a deceased spouse’s unused Estate Tax Exemption

-Example: John dies in 2017 with an Estate of $2 million.
-His Exemption Equivalent amount is $5.49 million.
+Example: John dies in 2019 with an Estate of $2 million.
+His Exemption Equivalent amount is $11.4 million.
 If no bypass trust is created, all of John’s assets are transferred to Mary.
-If Mary files a Federal Estate Tax return (IRS Form 706) within nine (9) months of his death, John’s $5.49 million DSUEA is portable to her and the first $5.49 million that she gives away during life or at death is not subject to Estate or Gift Taxes in addition to her own $5.49 million Exemption.
+If Mary files a Federal Estate Tax return (IRS Form 706) within nine (9) months of his death, John’s $11.4 million DSUEA is portable to her and the first $22.8 million that she gives away during life or at death is not subject to Estate or Gift Taxes.

 Privacy is another concern with an AB or ABC Trust.
 Everyone named in the Trust is entitled to a copy of the Trust after the first spouse’s death.
-To make matters worse, recent California case law provides that anyone who is entitled to anything from the Trust after the second spouse’s death is entitled to an accounting balanced to the penny every single year after the first spouse’s death.
+To make matters worse, recent California case law provides that anyone who would normally be considered an heir and anyone who is entitled to anything from the Trust after the second spouse’s death is entitled to an accounting balanced to the penny every single year after the first spouse’s death.

-- If Asset Protection is a concern, having the predeceased spouse’s portion of the Estate transferred to an Irrevocable Trust after the death would protect that one-half (½) of the Estate from any claims against the surviving spouse.
+If Asset Protection is a concern, having the predeceased spouse’s portion of the Estate transferred to an Irrevocable Trust after the death would protect that one half (Y2) of the Estate from any claims against the surviving spouse.
 Good automobile and homeowners policies coupled with an umbrella policy of at least

 Conclusion: The gold standard for Estate Planning for married couples from 1981 to 2012 was the AB or ABC Trust.
 For married couples where there is no blended family, where there is no separate property, where both spouses have no concerns about the surviving spouse changing the deceased spouse’s share of the Trust after their death, converting to a Simple Trust is worthy of consideration.

-Written by Mark S. Drobny on January 1, 2015, most recently revised February 1, 2018.
+Written by Mark S. Drobny on January 1, 2015, most recently revised January 4, 2019.